U.S. Congress moves toward approving Biden's defense secretary pick | Politics

 U.S. Congress moves toward approving Biden's defense secretary pick

-The U.S. Congress backed a waiver on Thursday that helps clear the way for President Joe Biden's nominee, Lloyd Austin, to serve as defense secretary even though he has not cleared the required seven-year waiting period after retirement from active-duty military service.
-Austin, who retired as an army general in 2016, would be the first Black U.S. secretary of defense.
+The U.S. House of Representatives and Senate backed a waiver on Thursday that paved the way for President Joe Biden's nominee, Lloyd Austin, to lead the Pentagon even though he has not cleared the required seven-year waiting period since leaving the military.
+Austin, who retired as an army general in 2016, would be the first Black U.S. Secretary of Defense.

-Officials have expressed dismay that several of the rioters who have been arrested and charged - some of whom used military tactics during the insurrection - have served in the armed forces.
+Despite concerns about civilian control of the military, Austin had a smooth Senate confirmation hearing on Tuesday.
+Two weeks after rioters stormed the Capitol in an effort to overturn Trump's defeat in the Nov.
+3 election, Austin said he would work to get rid of "racists and extremists" from the ranks.
+Officials have expressed dismay that several of the rioters arrested and charged - some of whom used military tactics - have served in the armed forces.

+"Our country faces a myriad of national security challenges, and President Biden deserves the cabinet of his choosing as his administration seeks to address these challenges," House Armed Services Chairman Adam Smith said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)